mrluc/ws-derp/README.md

 Socket.IO is awesome - it makes Websockets practical and clean, and Just Works so you don't have to work around browser bugs.
-It's as for WebSockets, now, as jQuery would have been in 2002.
+It's as essential for WebSockets, now, as jQuery would have been to us in 2002.

 With Socket.IO `on`/`emit`, you're probably used to frames like this: